 Steps to Put your M1 Mac in Safe Mode

-3. Next, Select Startup Volume [First image] and Next Press and Hold on Shift key then Select Continue in safe mode.
-[Second image]m1-mac-safe-mode
+- Next, Select Startup Volume [First image] and Next Press and Hold on Shift key then Select Continue in safe mode.
+[Second image]

 2: Delete Extension files

-Deleting the controller file from Mac’s Extension folder is helping out the problem with M1 Mac Feezing and Hanging.
+Deleting the controller file from the Mac’s Extension folder is helping with the problem of M1 Mac freezing and hanging.

-Open Finder on your Mac, From the top Mac Menu, Click on Go > Go to Folder.
+Open Finder on your Mac.
+From the top Menu, click Go > Go to Folder.

 Enter the path below.
 Click on Go.